UstadMobile/Meshrabiya/README.md

 # Meshrabiya

 Meshrabiya is a virtual mesh network for Android that operates over WiFi.
-It allows applications to seamlessly communicate over multiple hops and multiple WiFi direct group networks using a "virtual" IP address (typically a random auto-generated address e.g. 169.254.x.y).
+It allows applications to seamlessly communicate over multiple hops and multiple WiFi direct group networks and/or Local Only Hotspots using a "virtual" IP address (typically a random auto-generated address e.g. 169.254.x.y).
 It uses normal runtime permissions that can be granted by the user and does not require root permissions.

 It is intended for use in situations where multiple Android devices need to communicate with each other and a WiFi access point is not available e.g. schools and health clinics without WiFi